MetaEnigma97/MetaEnigma97.github.io/_pages/about.md

   - /about.html
 ---

-🏫 I am a final year PhD student in [Laboratory of Large-Scale Knowledge Discovery (Tsuda Lab)](https://www.tsudalab.org/), in Department of Computational Biology and Medical Science, The Unversity of Tokyo.
+🏫 I am a final year PhD student supervised by [Prof. Koji Tsuda](https://scholar.google.com/citations?user=HvVqBmkAAAAJ&hl=en) in [Laboratory of Large-Scale Knowledge Discovery (Tsuda Lab)](https://www.tsudalab.org/), in Department of Computational Biology and Medical Science, The Unversity of Tokyo.

+💻 My research interests include machine learning and optimization algorthms on material sciences.

 A data-driven personal website
 ======